-Read more to find out much more about the 10 shilling note, including its design and history.
+Read more to find out much more about the 10-shilling note, including its design and history.

-The 10 shilling note was a banknote similar to the £5 or £10 notes that was used in the United Kingdom between 1928 and 1969.
-Prior to decimalisation, the 10 shilling note was worth half of a pound and was written as ’10s’.
+The 10-shilling note was a banknote similar to the £5 or £10 notes used in the United Kingdom that was issued between 1928 and 1969.
+Prior to decimalisation, the 10-shilling note was worth half of a pound and was written as ’10s’.

 In the 18th and 19th centuries, banknotes were handwritten or partially printed and exchangeable for gold.
 This was a feasible exchange until World War One when gold reserves became crucially important to maintain.

 In 1925 Britain returned to the gold standard but the threshold for exchanging currency for gold was increased to a minimum of 400 ounces or more.
 It wasn’t until 1931 that the gold standard ceased to be used in Britain.

-The design of the 10 shilling note remained the same from the introduction of the note in the Bank of England from 1928 until 1961.
+The design of the 10-shilling note remained the same from the introduction of the note in the Bank of England from 1928 until 1961.
 The design featured below was signed by Sir John Bradbury and was initially released with a red-brown colour scheme and dimensions of 136mm x 78mm.
 This initial design is known as the Series A first issue.

 The colour scheme was altered in an emergency wartime issue in 1940 during World War Two to mauve and grey, but the design and dimensions remained the same.
 At this time a metallic feature was added to the notes to reduce counterfeiting activity.

 All of the series A notes including the first issue ceased to be legal tender in October 1962, when a Series C version was introduced featuring a design of Queen Elizabeth II on the front.
-The new Series C 10 shilling notes had new dimensions of 140mm by 67mm and were the first 10 shilling notes to features portraits.
+The new Series C 10-shilling notes had new dimensions of 140mm by 67mm and were the first 10-shilling notes to feature portraits.

 A Series D design featuring a portrait of Queen Elizabeth II on the front and a portrait of Sir Walter Raleigh on the back was created but never introduced.

-First and foremost, the value of a 10 shilling note will vary greatly depending on whether the note is in circulated or uncirculated quality.
+First and foremost, the value of a 10-shilling note will vary greatly depending on whether the note is in circulated or uncirculated quality.
 Circulated notes tend to be much more beat up and can be damaged, whereas uncirculated samples are much more pristine.

-Wartime examples tend to be much more valuable, unsurprisingly, due to not only their rarity but also unique colour scheme and historic value.
+Wartime examples tend to be much more valuable, unsurprisingly, due to not only their rarity but also their unique colour scheme and historic value.